 Everyone’s favorite Disney mouse is back for this animated Christmas show with three stories.

-It’s two Christmas episodes of Little House on the Prairie and won’t disappoint!
+Its two Christmas episodes of Little House on the Prairie won’t disappoint!

-OK, this is really a two for one.
+OK, this is really a two-for-one for family Christmas movies dramas.

 Grab the tissues for these wholesome family movies because they’ll definitely tug at your heart strings.